Our Team

 Deputy Director of Communications and Development | United States

-Emma is a global education and outreach professional with 10 years of experience in non-profit settings and at academic institutions.
+Emma is a global education and outreach professional with over 10 years of experience in non-profit settings and at academic institutions.

 She has worked with institutions of higher education such as the University of North Carolina at Chapel Hill and Duke University to support global initiatives and engage in outreach efforts to share university resources and knowledge with the broader community.
 She has also held positions with internationally-focused nonprofits including WorldDenver and LEAF Global Arts.
 A passion for strengthening global understanding and partnerships drives her work.